marv070/ios-helloworldAppOne-Xcode/README.md

 # ios-helloworldAppOne-Xcode
 This is a single page view that simply says hello world.
-To run app open AppOne.xcodeproj in Xcode and press the play button.
+To run clone this repo and then  open AppOne.xcodeproj directory in Xcode and press the play button.